About the Creative Program

 How will the Metro Tunnel Project select artists and collaborators?

-That is why we will use a number of ways to commission artworks, including an open call to community groups, individuals and cultural organisations, directly commission works through established artists, and work with some of our project stakeholders such as the arts faculties of local universities, the Royal Botanic Gardens and Federation Square to curate content.
+That is why we will use a number of ways to commission artworks, including inviting artists to register for our Artist Pool from which we select artists for invited concepts, or direct commissions.
+We also work closely with a number project stakeholders such as the arts faculties of local universities, the Royal Botanic Gardens and the Koorie Heritage Trust.

 How will the program ensure emerging artists and community groups have the opportunity to get involved?